coenttb/swift-html-to-pdf/README.md

 ]
 ```

-and add the library to your target's dependencies:
+You can then make the HtmlToPdf available to your Package's target by including HtmlToPdf in your target's dependencies as follows:
 ```swift
 targets: [
     .target(